What You Need To Know About Visas

 - Proof of Immunizations: See the list of routine, selective, and required vaccines recommended by the World Health Organization.

 - Notarized Documents: See the notary public services offered by the Harvard Campus Service Center.

-- Apostilles and Certification of Documents: Available through the Secretary of the Commonwealth of Massachusetts Office, U.S. Department of State's Office of Authentications, and TDS
+- Apostilles and Certification of Documents: Available through the Secretary of the Commonwealth of Massachusetts Office, and U.S. Department of State's Office of Authentications

 - Police Certificates: Obtain criminal records checks and fingerprint cards through the FBI or your local police department